awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 + Each request quota is calculated independently\.
 For example, requests for the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation have no effect on the request quota for the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
 If your `CreateAlias` requests are throttled, your `CreateKey` requests can still complete successfully\.
 + Although cryptographic operations share a quota, the shared quota is calculated independently of quotas for other operations\.
 For example, calls to the [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) and [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operations share a request quota, but that quota is independent of the quota for management operations, such as [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html)\.
 For example, in the Europe \(London\) Region, you can perform 10,000 cryptographic operations on symmetric CMKs *plus* 5 `EnableKey` operations per second without being throttled\.

-## Shared Quotas for Cryptographic Operations<a name="rps-shared-limit"></a>
+## Shared quotas for cryptographic operations<a name="rps-shared-limit"></a>

-AWS KMS cryptographic operations share request quotas\.
-These quotas are displayed in the first row of the [Request quotas table](#rps-table)\.
+AWS KMS [cryptographic operations](concepts.md#cryptographic-operations) share request quotas\.
+The exceptions are [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) and [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html), which share a separate quota\.
+The cryptographic operations quotas are displayed in the first row of the [Request quotas table](#rps-table)\.
 The quotas for different types of CMKs are calculated independently\.
 Each quota applies to all requests for these operations in the AWS account and Region with the given key type in each one\-second interval\.

 For example, you might be using [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks) in an AWS Region with a shared quota of 10,000 requests per second\.
 When you make 7,000 [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) requests per second and 2,000 [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) requests per second, AWS KMS doesn't throttle your requests\.
 However, when you make 9,500 `GenerateDataKey` requests and 1,000 [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) and requests per second, AWS KMS throttles your requests because they exceed the shared quota\.